(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

 The good news is no matter which one you use, you’ll enjoy tax-free savings.

 You can’t predict all medical costs.
-But estimating your current (and future) expenses can help if you need to decide between an HSA vs FSA.
+But estimating your current (and future) expenses can help if you need to decide between an HSA and FSA.

 For self-employed people, your only option is a health savings account when you've also chosen medical coverage through a high-deductible plan.